mdeand/language-design/Grammar.md

 [wfc: form 3 requires typed language]
 ```

 A `declaration_expr` uses this operator to bind the result of an expression on the right to the expression on the left.
-Within the meta-language, which is untyped, we provide the following two forms of this production:

-*   The `:=` form creates an immutable binding.
-*   The `: mut =` form creates a mutable binding, allowing its value to be changed later with the assignment operator.

-In the full, typed language, the additional form `: mut expression =` is available, for the purposes of explicitly providing the type of the declaration.

 This production has the lowest possible binding power, meaning it will be one of the last operators to be grouped during parsing.
 For example, in `my_var := 1 + 2`, the addition is evaluated before the declaration.

 The `declaration_expr` allows full expressions on both sides to support destructuring declarations, ie `(a, b) := (1, 2)`.